bentbot/Talking-AI/README.md

       php Speaking_AI.php "Ask me a question..." [prompt] [pitch 0.25-4] [speaking rate] [volume 0-1] [voice] [language]

+*Please note that some answers that the AI may provide could include computer code and may not be considered short enough to synthesize to speech.
+Therefore, sometimes only text shall appear as output and audio will not play in some cases.*

 ### Example Requests

       php ./Speaking_AI.php "Hello, are you there?"
 1 1.2 0.3